 Over the last ten-plus years, our group has published papers on a wide range of high-impact meso- to synoptic-scale meteorological phenomena.
 This list, presented in reverse chronological order, provides short, (hopefully) accessible summaries of these papers.
-All papers are hosted by the American Meteorological Society, who holds the copyright to each published work, and papers that were published more than twelve months ago are freely accessible to all.
+All papers are hosted by the American Meteorological Society, who holds the copyright to each published work, and papers that were published more than one year ago are freely accessible to all.

 Schaffer et al. (2020, Mon.
 Wea.
 Rev.) – Development and evaluation of an evolution programming-based tropical cyclone intensity model

 This study used the evolutionary programming machine-learning technique to develop a new statistical-dynamical model (i.e., a set of statistical relationships that works with environmental predictors from a dynamical model – in this case, the GFS model) to predict tropical cyclone intensity in the North Atlantic and eastern and central North Pacific basins.
 Forecast skill is comparable to that of the best-performing SHIPS and LGEM statistical-dynamical models in the North Atlantic, and probabilistic rapid-intensification forecasts have forecast skill comparable to the best-performing operational rapid-intensification aids in both basins.

 Nevius and Evans (2018, Wea.
 Forecasting) – The influence of vertical advection discretization in the WRF-ARW model on capping inversion representation in warm-season, thunderstorm-supporting environments